The structure of the regular part of the free boundary close to singularities in the obstacle problem: Introduction

 \subsection{The free boundary in the obstacle problem close to singularities}

 From \cite{Schaeffer_examples_of_singularities77} we know that the behavior may for $C^\infty$-coefficients $\coeff$ be quite complicated, including the possibility of infinitely many cusp domains accumulating at a singular point.
-In the present paper the authors give a new description of the {\em regular set close to singularities} under the assumption that the codimension of the kernel of the polynomial giving the asymptotics of $u$ at the fixed singularity $x^0$ is greater than or equal to $\Lambda^*-1$.
-The reason for this assumption is that our result assumes an almost 30 years old conjecture, raised by one of the authors, to be true (cf. Definition \ref{thm:MainTheorem_Intro_I}).
-However recently the authors have been able to show that $\Lambda^* \leq 6$ (cf. \cite{EberleShahgholianWeiss_global_solutions_and_local_analysis_2020}) and the full conjecture that $\Lambda^*=1$ is topic of current research.
+In the present paper the authors give a new description of the {\em regular set close to singularities}.
 Let us state here the precise result of the present article.